-Our other product candidates are in the early stages of clinical development or pre-clinical research.
-As a result, we expect that it will be a number of years, if ever, before we have any of these other product candidates approved and ready for commercialization.
+Our other development programs are in the early stages of pre-clinical research.
+As a result, we expect that it will be a number of years, if ever, before we have any additional product candidates approved and ready for commercialization.